piuppi/Proof-of-Concepts/AudimexEE/Reflected-XSS.md

-# Reflected XSS (Cross-Site-Scripting) in AudimexEE ver 14.1.0 (https://www.web-audimex.com)
+# CVE-2020-28047: AudimexEE before 14.1.1 is vulnerable to Reflected XSS (Cross-Site-Scripting).
+If the recommended security configuration parameter "unique_error_numbers" is not set, remote attackers can inject arbitrary web script or HTML via 'action, cargo, panel' parameters that can lead to data leakage.

 ### Overview

-AudimexEE is an audit software solution for large enterprises that fulfils highest demands in terms of the implementation of auditing processes and corporate structures surrounding a powerful and highly flexible audit universe.
+AudimexEE (https://www.web-audimex.com) is an audit software solution for large enterprises that fulfils highest demands in terms of the implementation of auditing processes and corporate structures surrounding a powerful and highly flexible audit universe.

-#### AudimexEE versions prior to 14.1.1 are vulnerable to Reflected XSS (Cross-Site-Scripting)*, which allows remote attackers to inject arbitrary web scripts or HTML via the 'action, cargo and panel' parameters, that can lead to data leakage.

 ### Description
 Reflected cross-site scripting vulnerabilities arise when data is copied from a request and echoed into the application's immediate response in an unsafe way.
 The vulnerability is present in the wal.fcgi, can be exploited* via POST request on '**action, cargo and panel**' parameters, using a payload to trigger the HTML Tag.
 However it was possible to convert the request to use the GET method.